rveerabhadraiah/LeetCodeCSharp/README.md

         return root; // Always return the root of the tree }

-    // Search for a value in the BST using recursion
+    // Search for a value in the binary search tree using recursion
     //     50
     //   /  \
     //  30   70